+Services that are covered for you

+Diabetes screening

-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow- up treatment and referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

+copayment, or deductible for the Medicare-covered diabetes screening tests.

+There is no coinsurance,

 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain 20% of the cost for Medicare-covered diabetes monitoring supplies.
-20% of the cost for Medicare-covered therapeutic shoes or inserts. \$10 copay for Medicare-covered diabetes self-management training.
+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

-conditions.
+You pay a group selected copay for Medicarecovered diabetes monitoring supplies.

+You pay a group selected copay for Medicarecovered therapeutic shoes or inserts.

+You pay a group selected copay for Medicarecovered diabetes self management training.

-Services that are covered for you What you must pay when you get these services Durable medical equipment and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-20% of the cost for Medicare-covered durable medical equipment.
-Covered items include, but are not limited to: wheelchairs, crutches, hospital bed, IV infusion pump, oxygen equipment, nebulizer, and walker.
-We cover all medically necessary durable medical equipment covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+You pay a group selected copay for Medicare- Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. covered durable medical equipment.
+We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.capitalhealth.com/Medicare.